-Arrange your documents in the following order when submitting your 2018 PA tax return:
+Arrange your documents in the following order when submitting your 2020 PA tax return:

 - Original PA-40.
-Do not mail a photocopy of your PA-40 or a copy of your electronic PA tax return. - PA Schedule W-2S, or photocopies of your Form(s) W-2 (be sure the information is legible), or your actual Form(s) W-2.
-Use Part B of this schedule to list and total your other taxable compensation.
-You must submit photocopies of your Form(s) 1099-R and other statements that show other compensation and any PA tax withheld.
-NOTE: Do not include copies of Form(s) 1099-DIV, and 1099-INT, unless the forms show PA income tax withheld. - PA Schedule OC, and the required supporting documents when claiming any of the restricted tax credits that PA law allows. - PA Schedule(s) RK-1, PA Schedule(s) NRK-1.
+Do not mail a photocopy of your PA-40 or a copy of your electronic PA tax return. - Federal Forms, W-2, 1099-R, 1099-MISC, 1099-NEC.
+Photocopies of your Form(s) W-2 (be sure the information is legible), or your actual Form(s) W-2.
+Include a statement to list and total your other taxable compensation.
+You must submit photocopies of your Form(s) 1099-R, 1099-MISC, 1099-NEC and other statements that show other compensation and any PA tax withheld.

+NOTE: Do not include copies of Form(s) 1099-DIV, and 1099-INT, unless the forms show PA income tax withheld.

+- PA Schedule OC, and the required supporting documents when claiming any of the restricted tax credits that PA law allows. - PA Schedule(s) RK-1, PA Schedule(s) NRK-1.
 If you did not receive PA schedules, then submit federal Schedule(s) K-1.
-See Partnership, Limited Liability Company and PA S Corporation Partners, Members and Shareholders on Page 14. - PA Schedule(s) G-L. If you are claiming a resident credit for taxes paid to other states, include each schedule followed by any required supporting documents for the schedule. - All other required PA schedules and forms, including any additional sheets you prepared.
+See Partnership, Limited Liability Company and PA S Corporation Partners, Members and Shareholders beginning on Page 16. - PA Schedule(s) G-L. If you are claiming a resident credit for taxes paid to other states, include each schedule followed by any required supporting documents for the schedule. - All other required PA schedules and forms, including any additional sheets you prepared.